 “The school (KHS) is well known within the industry for its superior academic and practical standards.
 Not only is Mitch an instructor of immense knowledge, but an example of impeccable integrity for his students.
 Mitch is a sought-after clinician around the country.
 He is also well known in farrier competition circles, where he excels in both farriery and blacksmithing skills.”

 KHS Adjunct Faculty

 Providing expert testimony upon examination and assessment of horses, ponies, mules, donkeys and facilities to legal counsel can be accomplished at any location, at all times of the year.
 While working with veterinary professionals, assessment of a horse’s condition, state of health, and potential for recovery can be determined.
 Perhaps nearly as important is the assessment of the physical facilities and environment under which the animals are maintained.

 KHS Staff Members

-The Kentucky Horseshoeing School maintains a minimum of one resident teaching assistant at all times.
+The Kentucky Horseshoeing School maintains a minimum of two resident teaching assistant at all times.
 These staff members are practicing professional farriers and honor graduates of KHS, trained to instruct students in

 The Kentucky Horseshoeing School employs a professional staff to assist instructors and visitors.
 These staff members are familiar with the school’s programs and offerings and can assist you as you prepare your application and registration materials.